Scintillation counter: Alpha and beta contamination

 Radioactive contamination monitors, for area or personal surveys require a large detection area to ensure efficient and rapid coverage of monitored surfaces.
 For this a thin scintillator with a large area window and an integrated photomultiplier tube is ideally suited.
 They find wide application in the field of radioactive contamination monitoring of personnel and the environment.
 Detectors are designed to have one or two scintillation materials, depending on the application.
 "Single phosphor" detectors are used for either alpha or beta, and "Dual phosphor" detectors are used to detect both.

 A scintillator such as zinc sulphide is used for alpha particle detection, whilst plastic scintillators are used for beta detection.
 The resultant scintillation energies can be discriminated so that alpha and beta counts can be measured separately with the same detector, This technique is used in both hand-held and fixed monitoring equipment, and such instruments are relatively inexpensive compared with the gas proportional detector.

 Gamma

 Scintillation materials are used for ambient gamma dose measurement, though a different construction is used to detect contamination, as no thin window is required.

 As a spectrometer

-Scintillators often convert a single photon of high energy radiation into high number of lower-energy photons, where the number of photons per megaelectronvolt of input energy is fairly constant.
+Scintillators often convert a single photon of high energy radiation into a high number of lower-energy photons, where the number of photons per megaelectronvolt of input energy is fairly constant.
 By measuring the intensity of the flash (the number of the photons produced by the x-ray or gamma photon) it is therefore possible to discern the original photon's energy.